 Our simple roast chicken recipe is an easy way to create a home-cooked meal wherever you are in the world.
 Read on to learn how to roast a chicken with just a handful of ingredients.

 Roast chicken is one of those dishes that intimidates novice chefs but is actually easy to cook.
 Beyond a small list of ingredients, you just need basic kitchen tools like a chef’s knife, roasting pan and oven.

 Though not mandatory, we recommend using an instant-read thermometer for more precise results.
 The last thing any cook wants is an undercooked chicken.

 → Click here to buy a thermometer for this and other recipes.

 Why We Love Cooking Simple Roast Chicken

-We missed certain food favorites while we were nomadic – especially American hamburgers and Mexican tacos.
+We missed certain food favorites while we lived as digital nomads – especially American hamburgers and Mexican tacos.
 However, we could always find ingredients to roast a chicken since people eat chicken pretty much everywhere in the world.

 Having a decent kitchen with an oven was not always the case during those nomadic days.
 Since this is no longer an issue now that we have a permanent home base in Lisbon, we can cook whatever we want.
 Sometimes we want to roast a chicken.